Computational mechanics

 “state as a vector of predictions”

-PSRs generalize the same predictive instinct to (often controlled) dynamical systems.
+PSRs take that same predictive instinct and apply it to (often controlled) dynamical systems.

-Setup (controlled I/O): at each time you choose an action \(a_t\), then observe \(o_t\).
-A test is a finite action sequence paired with a finite observation sequence; its value is the probability that, if you execute those actions from now, you will see those observations.
+Setup (controlled I/O): at each time step, we choose an action \(a_t\), then observe \(o_t\).
+A test is a finite action sequence paired with a finite observation sequence; its value is the probability that, if we execute those actions from now, we will see those observations.
 A history is the past action/observation stream.

 • PSRs are an alternative to latent-state POMDP belief states: they are grounded in observable predictions and can be at least as compact as minimal latent models in relevant senses (Littman and Sutton 2001; Boots and Gordon 2011).